guidance-guarantee-programme/prototypes/views/govspeak.md

-##Before you start

 Follow these steps to understand what your pension options are.
 They explain the most important things you need to know about your income in retirement.

 ^You can also download [your pension profile](/your-pension-profile.pdf) and fill it in on screen as you go through the steps.
-The profile will show you estimates of how much you might get from different options.^
+The profile will show you estimates of how much you might get from different options.

-You can save the information you fill in - only you can see it.
+You can save the information you fill in - only you can see it. ^

+##Before you start

 You need to have a [defined contribution pension](/understand-your-pension-type#pension-types) for these steps to work.
 This is a pension based on how much has been paid into your pension pot.